JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 ![](../../../assets/agamalab-flow-passwd-publish-project-gh.png)

-Upon successful publishing, the Agama Lab `Releases` dashboard is shown.
+Upon successful publishing, the Agama Lab's `Releases` dashboard is shown.
 It lists the project that we released.

 Click on the project name to go to the GitHub repository release page where